paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

 #### Rule of Construction—No New Disclosure Requirements
 Amendment by Pub.
 L. 117–263 not to be construed to require certain additional information to be collected or disclosed, see section 5826 of Pub.
 L. 117–263, set out as a note under [section 77g of this title](./chapter-2a-securities-and-trust-indentures.md#section-77g).

+#### Expenditure of Funds in and Closure of the Securities and Exchange Commission Reserve Fund
+Pub.
+L. 119–21, title III, § 30003(c)–(e), July 4, 2025, 139 Stat.
+126, provided that: “(c) Transition Provision.—During the period beginning on the date of enactment of this Act [July 4, 2025] and ending on October 1, 2025, the Securities and Exchange Commission may expend amounts in the Securities and Exchange Commission Reserve Fund that were obligated before the date of enactment of this Act for any program, project, or activity that is ongoing (as of the day before the date of enactment of this Act) in accordance with [former] subsection (i) of section 4 of the Securities Exchange Act of 1934 ([15 U.S.C.
+78d](./chapter-2b-securities-exchanges.md#section-78d)), as in effect on the day before the date of enactment of this Act. “(d) Transfer of Remaining Amounts.—Effective on October 1, 2025, the obligated and unobligated balances of amounts in the Securities and Exchange Commission Reserve Fund shall be transferred to the general fund of the Treasury. “(e) Closing of Account.—For the purposes of [section 1555 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1555&num=0&edition=prelim), United States Code, the Securities and Exchange Commission Reserve Fund shall be considered closed, and thereafter shall not be available for obligation or expenditure for any purpose, upon execution of the transfer required under subsection (d).”

 #### Outreach by the Commission
 Pub.
 L. 112–106, title VII, § 701, Apr.
 5, 2012, 126 Stat.
 327, provided that: “The Securities and Exchange Commission shall provide online information and conduct outreach to inform small and medium sized businesses, women owned businesses, veteran owned businesses, and minority owned businesses of the changes made by this Act [see Short Title of 2012 Amendment note set out under [section 78a of this title](./chapter-2b-securities-exchanges.md#section-78a)].”